telerik/xaml-docs/controls/radspreadsheet/features/ui-printing.md

 ## Worksheet Page Setup

-When you need to set different print option such as page size, page orientation or when you want to print the spreadsheet grid lines, you can set this options using the worksheet's page setup.
+When you need to set different print option such as page size, print titles, page orientation, or when you want to print the spreadsheet grid lines, you can set this options using the worksheet's page setup.
 For more detailed information you can check the [WorksheetPageSetup](https://docs.telerik.com/devtools/document-processing/libraries/radspreadprocessing/features/worksheetpagesetup) topic.

 >You can apply headers and footers to the printed document.
 For more details on how to achieve this, refer to the [Headers and Footers]({%slug radspreadsheet-ui-headers-and-footers%}) topic.